blockchainsllc/in3-docs/docs/api-c.md

 in3_ctx_t* in3_client_rpc_ctx(in3_t *c, char *method, char *params);
 ```

-sends a request and returns a context used to access the result or errors.
+Sends a request and returns a context used to access the result or errors.

-This context *MUST* be freed with free_ctx(ctx) after usage to release the resources.
+This context MUST be freed with free_ctx(ctx) after use to release the resources.

 arguments:
 ```eval_rst